srinivasflyin/Creating-Virtual-Environment-in-Windonw-and-Linux/README.md

   pip install virtualenv
  `

-2)Now in which ever directory you are, this line below will create a virtualenv there
+2) Now in which ever directory you are, this line below will create a virtualenv there

  `
  virtualenv myenv